iiAku/kolibri-frontend/documentation/private/contracts/stability-fund.md

 ## Overview

-A `StabilityFund` contract collects funds in `KUSD` and `XTZ` for later use.
+A `StabilityFund` contract collects funds in `kUSD` and `XTZ` for later use.
 It acts as the "Liquidator of Last Resort" and can be instructed to liquidate undercollateralized `Oven`s.

-`StabilityFund`s can liquidate an oven (and acquire `XTZ` from the liquidation), and they can also disburse their `KUSD` and liquidated `XTZ`.
+`StabilityFund`s can liquidate an oven (and acquire `XTZ` from the liquidation), and they can also disburse their `kUSD` and liquidated `XTZ`.

 `StabilityFund` is an extension of [`DevFund`](dev-fund.md), and all properties of a `DevFund` also apply to the `StabilityFund`.